-Mr. Kistabish is an Algonquin from the Abitibiwinni first nation, served as administrator and manager of the health committee, Kitcisakik, as Chief of Abitibiwinni First nation, and as Grand Chief of the Algonquin Council of Quebec for 2 terms.
+Mr. Kistabish is an Algonquin from the Abitibiwinni First Nation, Quebec, who speaks English, French and Algonquin fluently.
+He is the former president of Social Services Minokin and has been involved in the field of health and social services at the regional and provincial levels for many years.
+He served as administrator and manager of the health committee, at Kitcisakik First Nation.
+He was Chief of Abitibiwinni First Nation, and Grand Chief of the Algonquin Council of Quebec for two terms.
 His publications include Mental Health and Aboriginal People of Quebec, the Green Book Position Paper of the Algonquin Nation on Environmental Issues, and the National Inquiry into First Nation Child Care.